 –Established the Play your pART Relief Fund to raise awareness and funds in order to stabilize and support the Tulsa arts community at this unprecedented time.

-–Analyzed and re-prioritized criteria for grant allocations based on the urgent needs of our most vulnerable organizations with precedence given to maintaining compensation and insurance for essential employees while also sustaining any facility and basic operations necessary for the organization’s survival.
+–Analyzed and re-prioritized criteria for grant allocations based on the urgent needs of our most vulnerable organizations.

 WHAT YOU CAN DO TO HELP NOW:

 –Stay informed.
-If you have or had plans to attend an arts and cultural activity, check that organization’s social media and website for updates and communications.
 Some events and arts experiences are moving forward virtually.
 Check with the individual organization to stay up to date on their plans and follow Arts Alliance Tulsa (AAT) on Facebook, Twitter and Instagram for the latest updates.

 –Share a message of support on social media, either sharing Arts Alliance Tulsa’s posts or creating your own.

 –If you have the resources, consider making a financial contribution to your favorite arts and cultural organization.

 –Galvanize financial support for the survival of 43 Tulsa arts nonprofits during this critical time, join AAT’s emergency response by donating to the Play your pART Relief Fund

 WHY IS YOUR SUPPORT IMPORTANT? - AN UNCERTAIN TIME: COVID-19 & THE ARTS

 An Important Message to Supporters of the Arts and Arts Alliance Tulsa (AAT):